swag-lang/swag/bin/reference/tests/language/src/230_documentation.md

 >
 > End of the quote.

 You can create a special quote by adding a title on the first line.
+There must be exactly one blank between `>` and the title, and the title case should be respected.

 * `Note:`
 * `Tip:`
 * `Warning:`